adr-sk/atom_one/README.md

 ### The need for hubs

 Say there are 10,000 zones.
 Say a zone fails and it requires manual intervention.
-With 10,000 IBC connections you require 10,000 zones to all agree on recovery procedure; will never happen.
+With 10,000 IBC connections you require 10,000 zones to all agree on a recovery procedure; will never happen.
 But a zone connected to a more secure hub will be protected when it needs intervention.

 Another need for hubs; uniformity of guarantees.
-You need a hub to coordinate shard zones where governance/policy and staking gets applied to all shards.
+You need a hub to coordinate shard zones where governance/policy and staking get applied to all shards.
 Otherwise, you don’t have one system of guarantees, you have many independent chains.
 Need to scale sendtx, might as well ICS.